tnen128/Django_Application/README.md

 (
 # KPI Project

 This project is a Django REST API application for managing KPIs (Key Performance Indicators) and Assets.
 It allows you to create KPIs, assign them to Assets, and evaluate KPI expressions with input values.
-The application is structured using Django REST Framework and adheres to the SOLID principles.
+The application is structured using Django REST Framework and adheres to the SOLID principles and appropiate design patterns.